cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

     Figure 4 - Slow algorithm illustration
 </p>

 The "higher-numbered" condition is crucial.
 Without it, we would count a false intersection between Chords 1 & 2, since 1 is still open when we close 2.
-This method still has one missing detail: When we close a chord, how do we know how many **higher-numbered** chords are currently open?

-Checking each open chord takes $O(n)$ time (worst case).
+With this method, checking each open chord takes $O(n)$ time (worst case).
 Clearly, doing so each time we close a chord just produces another $O(n^2)$ algorithm.
 Can we do better?
+In particular, when we close a chord, can we count how many **higher-numbered** chords are currently open in less than $O(n)$ time?

 ## Indexed complete binary tree